 Embedding the Smart Player:

+On the Smart Player web page, click Embed, to generate the embed code.
 The CaptionSync Smart Player supports both HTTP and HTTPS URLs.
-By default the Embed option will generate a HTTP URL; add an S to HTTPS in the URL, if you wish to embed the player securely.
+By default, the Embed option will generate a HTTP URL; add an S to HTTPS in the URL, if you wish to embed the player securely.
 For example, if the Smart Player URL that is generated starts with http://smartplayer.automaticsync.com..., change it to https://smartplayer.automaticsync.com..., refresh your screen, and then click Embed to get a secure embed code.